 An innovative service is offered at the Whittington Hospital Maternity department.
 Acupuncture is provided for the hospitals patients antenatal care.
 Experienced practitioners from the Asante Academy of Chinese Medicine provide the service within the day unit at the hospital.

-The concept was born eight years ago when Dr Amali Lokugamage, a consultant obstetrician in the unit, had been offering acupuncture herself, became unable to fulfil the demand.
+The Whittington Maternity Acupuncture Service concept was born eight years ago when Dr Amali Lokugamage, a consultant obstetrician in the unit, had been offering acupuncture herself, became unable to fulfil the demand.

 Dr Lokugamage says “Acupuncture can be very effective in helping a wide range of symptoms associated with pregnancy.
-This service is able to provide drug-free intervention in the treatment of nausea and vomiting, pain and stress and repositioning of the foetus, and during labour itself can help improve contractions, alleviate pain and anxiety, and expedite the birth.”
+This service is able to provide drug-free intervention in the treatment of nausea, vomiting, pain and stress, as well as repositioning of the foetus, and during labour itself can help improve contractions, alleviate pain and anxiety, and expedite the birth.”